Are you considering buying a Spanish property?

 Buying property can be quite intriguing especially for first time buyers.
 As a lawyer we have spent many years meeting and advising local and foreign property buyers on what they should and shouldn’t do when buying property.
 We have also helped buyers on mistakes they have made during the purchase process and I’d hate to see those mistakes repeated again.
-Here are some common mistakes buyers make.
+Here are some common mistakes when buying a spanish property.

 I would recommend that you find a personal lawyer who can draft and review contracts for you.
 Foreigners can find a good English speaking Spanish lawyer from various law firms in the country by either recommendation or independent sources.
 If you have the means to bring along your lawyer then that would work great on your side.

 Paying a Deposit & Signing a Reservation Document

 The reservation document is drawn up by the house seller or the agent once an offer is made by the buyer.
 The deposit is made by the buyer and in Spain the amount depends on the cost of the house.
 The deposit is used to take the property off the market once the final offer is made but in the event that the property has issues such as a prior mortgage application arises, purchase of the property might take longer or might not happen at all yet the deposit is non-refundable.

 Not Setting Objectives

 Ask yourself these questions before you begin the process of buying a Spanish property.
 Are you looking for a permanent residence, an investment that you can rent out, sell in future or a holiday home?
 Spain is a great tourist destination so if you are looking to purchase property for renting then you have to consider the expenses that come with it.
 As a buyer you need to research on the regional laws and tourist rental laws that dominate the property industry.
 This is yet another reason as to why you should involve a lawyer to guide you with what you want.